hansenda/hansenda.github.io/education.md

 ### Projects

+Organization of a faculty seminar on AI and sustainability

 Publication of a biannual faculty journal of translated news articles involving a dedicated teaching team, BA and MA students.

 Supervision of seminars for students writing their MA thesis.